 For example, if your ICP is mid-market SaaS companies and you’re talking to a marketing manager at a 30-person startup with no budget authority, that’s a red flag, even if they’re excited.

-These checkpoints give your sales team a fast way to qualify leads before diving into deep conversations.
+These checkpoints give your sales team a fast way of how to qualify B2B sales leads before diving into deep conversations.

 One thing to avoid here: Don’t confuse interest with buying intent.
 Just because someone downloaded a whitepaper doesn’t mean they’re ready to talk to sales.